Species: Dipteryx odorata

 3540 Cumaru decking (Real Cumaru) lumber is only two and a half percent softer than ipe (Brazilian walnut), almost 3 times as hard as Red Oak (1210 Janka).

-A Cumaru decking (Real Cumaru) is constructed of one of the hardest woods on the planet.
+A Cumaru decking material (Real Cumaru) is constructed of one of the hardest woods on the planet.
 Cumaru hardwood is difficult to saw and bore and will have a fairly high blunting effect on tools.
 Where severely interlocked grain is not present, the wood planes to a smooth surface.
 Because of its high density and oily nature, the wood glues poorly.
 It nails and screws well; pre-boring is necessary.
 The dust arising from working Cumaru wood flooring has been known to cause a slight allergic reaction on contact with skin for some people, and as such some care should be taken in installing and preparing this product.

 Cumaru hardwood naturally weathers to a beautiful, silver-gray patina.
 To maintain this rich tone, Messmer’s deck oil with UV inhibitor works best.
 Application of deck sealers is optional.